poljvd/hyperion-usbasp/README.md

 hyperion-usbasp
 ===============

-AVR program to turn an USBASP programmer into a WS2801/WS2812 led controller for use with Hyperion
+AVR program to turn an USBASP programmer into a WS2801/WS2812 led controller for use with [Hyperion](https://github.com/tvdzwan/hyperion).

 WS2801
 ------